Peugeot 107

 The Peugeot 107 is a city car produced by French automaker Peugeot, launched in June 2005, and produced until 2014.

 The 107 was developed by the B-Zero project of PSA Peugeot Citroën in a joint venture with Toyota; the Citroën C1 and Toyota Aygo are badge engineered variants of each other, the Aygo having more detail differences from the C1 and 107.
 The three were manufactured at the TPCA assembly joint venture in Kolín, Czech Republic.

 The 107 is a four-seater available as a three or five-door hatchback, replacing the 106, which ended production in July 2003.
 It shares its rear tail light clusters with the Citroën C1, apart from a different red coloured lens.

 Engines

 Facelifts

 In February 2009, the Peugeot 107 received a facelift aligned with revisions to the Citroën C1 and the Toyota Aygo.
 Aesthetic changes included revised front bumper, interior, and wheel trims.
-The front fascia received a wider grill.
+The front fascia received a wider grille.